usnistgov/TaML/README.md

 (2) executing the code block

-(3) restarting the run time enviroment (there should be a button at the bottom of the output for that code block).
+(3) restarting the run time environment (there should be a button at the bottom of the output for that code block).

 Then you can run the notebook as normal.